SAFE-Stack/docs/docs/recipes/ui/add-routing.md

 ## 7. Adding the React router to the view

 Add the `React.Router` element as the outermost element of the view.
-Dispatch the PageChanged event on `onUrlChange`
+Dispatch the PageChanged event on `onUrlChanged`

 === "Code"
     ```fsharp